pulumi/docs/content/docs/iac/concepts/debugging/_index.md

 The extension automatically generates a debug configuration to run `pulumi up` or `pulumi preview` for the current Pulumi stack.
 To use an automatic debug configuration, do the following:

+1. Open your program file in Code and set a breakpoint.
-1. Select the __Run and Debug__ icon.
+2. Select the __Run and Debug__ icon.
-2. Choose __Show all automatic debug configurations__.
+3. Choose __Show all automatic debug configurations__.
-3. Select "Pulumi..." then "pulumi preview" or "pulumi up".
+4. Select "Pulumi..." then "pulumi preview" or "pulumi up".
 Debugging will start automatically.

     ![Automatic Debug Configuration](./automatic-1.png)

     ![Automatic Debug Configuration](./automatic-2.png)

-4. Select or create a stack if prompted to do so.
+5. Select or create a stack if prompted to do so.

     ![Stack Selection](./stack-selection-1.png)